 Recognized for its excellent surfing conditions throughout the year, the beach benefits from the strong offshore winds channeled by Zuma Canyon, producing consistently good waves.
 This beach attracts crowds of sunbathers and volleyball players during summer, though it remains relatively less congested and cleaner than many other beaches in LA.
 However, swimmers should be wary of strong currents and rip tides, not to mention throngs of surfers in the water.

 Zuma Beach is approximately an hour’s drive from downtown Los Angeles and is best reached by car.
 Parking is free along Pacific Coast Highway, and a paid parking lot is available.
-Visitors should climb the surrounding hills and cliffs for the best panoramic views, especially at sunset.
+Visitors should climb the surrounding hills and cliffs for the best panoramic views, especially at sunset, and visit Malibu to see all this beach city has to offer.

 Recommended by Monica of This Rare Earth